mazorith/CIS-Discrete-Structures/HW5/Assignment 5.md

-(When I did this assignment I got a bit confused and had Rebecca walk me though this outside of class)
+(When I did this assignment I didnt understand it entirely and had Rebecca walk me though this outside of class)
 ## Part 1:

 1.)Show that the square root of 2 is irrational